 So now that you've got the vibe of what it's like to work with us, we'll share the "why" you should choose to trust us.
 The Phoenix, AZ team has experience with 1000's of residential homes of all types, sewer scopes, radon, mold, asbestos, lead paint, and commercial buildings of all kinds, including high rises, 600-unit apartment buildings with elevators, and 50,000 square foot casino along with fire and life safety, green building and ADA requirements, and everything in-between.

-How much do home inspectors charge in Phoenix?
+How much does a home inspection cost in Phoenix?

 The final cost the home inspection is usually determined by how many different services you get and by the size of the house.
 If you only get a home inspection, it is usually based on the size of the house and typically ranges from $300 to $500 for an average size house, larger homes may, of course be more.
 But a home inspection is not exhaustive or all inclusive.
 When people are buying a new house in Phoenix or the surrounding areas, many times they add a termite inspection, which is performed by a pest control licensee and will typically range between $50-$100.
 Other ancillary services homebuyer's may choose to add their home inspection might include, a sewer scope, which is typically $200-$400, a pool inspection which is typically $75-$150, and maybe other air quality testing, like radon, mold, ozone, etc. which might be another $300 to $400.
 All of these prices may fluctuate based on the need of a specific home, the size of the home, etc.

 Who pays for the home inspection in Arizona?